Basic Toddler Socks

 Reply

-1. fleeceloveandhappiness Post author
+1. fleeceloveandhappiness's avatarfleeceloveandhappiness Post author

 Hello.
 I’m so glad you asked because I did design this is an atypical way.
 It’s to be done as written and works to bring the heel in narrowly (although the heel is thick) .
 The slip is just a slip of the K stitch.